 Some sales teams rely on instinct when interacting with stakeholders in large accounts.
 They examine each stakeholder and tailor their messaging in real time.
 While this is an important skill, ultimately you need a unifying vision for an account.
 A Charter Statement is a high-level document that also ties directly to concrete, relation-based accomplishments your team wants to achieve in a large account.

 Your Charter Statement goes beyond goals.
-Rather than a wish list of transactions or a forecast of anticipated revenue, this is a big-picture view that answers four questions:
+Rather than a wish list of transactions or a forecast of anticipated revenue, this is a big-picture view of sales planning that answers four questions:

 - What is the Field of Play in an account?

 - What value do we, as the selling organization, bring them?